Colleges by Location

 Student Organizations

-This school has 108 open-membership student organizations you can participate in.
+According to the most recent information, there are 108 open-membership organizations at College of the Holy Cross.
 The student organization with the highest level of popularity is Habitat for Humanity, followed by Black Student Union and Student Government Association.
-Other popular student organizations at this school are Campus Activities Board and Student Programs for Urban Development.
+Other popular organizations among the students at College of the Holy Cross are Campus Activities Board and Student Programs for Urban Development.

 Student Services